Blisto91/dxvk-wiki/Driver-support.md

 - Rarely tested.
 Please use `mesa-git` when testing this driver, and report any issues you run into.

 ## AMDVLK ([#578](https://github.com/doitsujin/dxvk/issues/578))
-- Rarely tested, but the most recent versions may work for certain games.
+- Make sure to run the latest version available.
 Before reporting issues with this driver, please confirm that the same issue also exists on the RADV driver.